 Subsection b. has been inserted in an effort to clarify that an attorney or CPA is not required to obtain a second license from DOBI, but that the remaining provisions of the act do apply to those who do a significant amount of debt-relief work.
 If an attorney or a CPA engages in a business which regularly provides debt management services or the principal purpose of which is to provide debt management services, this act applies to them.
 This change was made to address the fact that attorneys have been found to be "bad actors" in debt-relief activities in other states and because it has been suggested that an "attorney-referral" model of debt-settlement activity may increase in New Jersey.
+Comment from the State Bar Association regarding the application of the act to attorneys has been requested and is anticipated at the end of April or beginning of May.

 The language was also modified to remove exemptions for a provider who "has no reason to know" that the individual they are dealing with resides in New Jersey in response to preliminary informal comments from the Attorney General's Office seeking to increase the protection available to New Jersey consumers.

-The language of A1949 was modified to include subsection d. above, which language contains exemptions found in N.J.S.A.
+The language of subsection d. above contains exemptions found in N.J.S.A.
 17:16G-1c.(2).